Delegate and Voting Information

 Delegates – FMA Board of Governors, Sections and Other

-Delegate entitlements for FMA Sections, FMAA and elected members of the FMA Board of Governors can be found by clicking here.
+Delegate entitlements for FMA Sections, FMAA and elected members of the FMA Board of Governors is COMING SOON.

 Resolutions

 Business is introduced into the House through the presentation of resolutions by delegates on behalf of their county or specialty medical society, section or as an individual.
-Resolutions received by Friday, May 17, 5 p.m.
+Resolutions received by Friday, May 9, 5 p.m.
 ET, will be published in the FMA Delegate Handbook.
-Resolutions received after May 17, 5 p.m.
-ET, and prior to Friday, June 7, 5 p.m.
+Resolutions received after May 9, 5 p.m.
+ET, and prior to Friday, May 30, 5 p.m.
 ET, will be published in the Handbook Addendum.
-For additional information on resolutions refer to the attached procedures and instructions.
-Prior to submitting resolutions, it is recommended that you review the current FMA Policy Compendium and the summary of actions from the 2023 House of Delegates.
+Additional information on resolutions will be available in mid-2025.

 Late Resolutions

 Resolutions received after 5 p.m.
-ET, June 7, and prior to 11 a.m., August 2, will be considered late and referred to the Credentials and Standing Rules Committee for review.
-The Credentials and Standing Rules Committee is responsible for determining whether the late-filed resolution should be considered as business of the House.
-Sponsors of late resolutions are required to attend the Credentials and Standing Rules Committee on Friday, August 2 and formally request consideration by the House, paying particular attention to addressing the reason(s) why the resolution could not have been submitted in a “more timely fashion."
+ET, May 30, and prior to 11 a.m., July 25, will be considered late and referred to the Credentials and Standing Rules Committee for review.
+The Credentials and Standing Rules Committee is responsible for determining whether the late-filed resolution should be considered as the business of the House.
+Sponsors of late resolutions are required to attend the Credentials and Standing Rules Committee on Friday, July 25, and formally request consideration by the House, paying particular attention to addressing the reason(s) why the resolution could not have been submitted in a “more timely fashion."
 This will give them some guidance as to what they should focus on rather than coming to discuss the merits of the resolution's content.

 FMA Reference Committees

 Reference Committees are groups of at least five delegates, who are not current officers or members of the Board of Governors, selected by the Speakers to conduct open hearings on matters of business of the House of Delegates.
 All members of the Reference Committee are voting members.
 Having heard discussion on the subject before it, the Committee draws up a report with recommendations to the House for disposition of its items of business.
-To serve on a reference committee, please click here.
-The deadline for reference committee nominations was May 17.
+Reference committee applications will be available in 2025.
+The deadline for reference committee nominations was May 9.

 Reference Committee Descriptions